jykob/TSBot/docs/source/commands.md

 either by allowing them to type in **Server Chat** or by **Direct Message**
 ```

-All commands start with invoker (defaults to `!`) and proceded by the command name.
+All commands start with invoker (defaults to `!`) and proceeded by the command name.
 When sending messages to the bot (**Direct Message**), invoker is not needed.
 You can configure invoker symbol when defining [TSBot](tsbot.bot.TSBot) instance.